Inclusive Teaching Learning Community

 Join CETL's Inclusive Teaching Learning Community

 Each year, the Center for Excellence in Teaching and Learning, in conjunction with the Academic Innovations Group and the Center for Inclusion and Cross Cultural Engagement, facilitates a learning community for a small cohort of instructors interested in developing more inclusive teaching practices.
-The program, in support of the Pathways to Equity Strategic Plan, offers a limited number of grants for the design, implementation, and reporting of course revisions to enhance teaching and learning for all students but especially for those who have been systemically marginalized in higher education.
+The program, in support of the Pathways to Equity Strategic Plan, offers a limited number of grants for the design, implementation, and reporting of course revisions to enhance teaching and learning for all students, with particular emphasis on those who have been historically marginalized in higher education.
+Each participant receives a grant of $3,000 to support their course revisions.

 Frequently Asked Questions